omicscodeathon/denguedrug/README.md

 ## Manuscript

-<p align="justify">When using the pipeline or findings for research or commercial purposes please <a href="https://x.com/natfriedman/status/1420122675813441540/photo/1">cite</a> our research.</p>
+<p align="justify">When using the pipeline or findings for research or commercial purposes, please <a href="https://x.com/natfriedman/status/1420122675813441540/photo/1">cite</a> our research.</p>

 ## Results